andrewskyboss/milestone-project-02/README.md

 - Login into GitHub
 - From the list of Repositories select milestone-project-02
 - From the top menu items, select last element “Settings”
-- Scroll down to the GitHub Pages section.
+- Scroll down to the Pages section.
-- Under title “Source” click drop down menu and select andrewskyboss/gitpod-setup
+- Under title “Source” click drop down menu and select Branch: main and save
-- On selected branch the page automatically should refresh.
+- Return to the Code item and refresh page
 - The website is now deployed
+- From the top right side, after About section, click on gear icon
+- Inside the pop up window, under Website title add link to the deployed website and save
+- Deployed website link should appears on the right side.

 How to run project locally: